dabeaz/curio/docs/reference.rst

 .. function:: create_default_context(*args, **kwargs)

+.. class:: SSLContext

-The :class:`SSLContext` class is also redefined and modified so that the :meth:`wrap_socket` method returns a socket compatible with curio.
+   A redefined and modified variant of :class:`ssl.SSLContext` so that the :meth:`wrap_socket` method returns a socket compatible with curio.

 Don't attempt to use the :mod:`curio.ssl` module without a careful read of Python's official documentation at https://docs.python.org/3/library/ssl.html.